-This was the impetus behind a South Eastern Kenya University, Maseno University, and INBAR-led project, Bamboo production as an alternative crop and livelihood strategy for tobacco smallholder farmers in South Nyanza, Kenya.
+This was the impetus behind a South Eastern Kenya University, Maseno University, and INBAR-led initiative.
 The project, which took place between 2006 and 2013, aimed to establish bamboo as an alternative crop and form of livelihood across four sites in Kenya.
 Smallholder tobacco farmers were the main beneficiaries of this project.

 This project had several components, aimed at increasing farmers’ capacity to switch from tobacco to bamboo farming.
 This included providing 120 farmers with bamboo seedlings; establishing nurseries for bamboo plants; and providing capacity training and materials to farmers to help with bamboo harvesting, preservation and treatment, as well as the creation of bamboo products such as handicrafts.

 The project ran from 2006 to 2013, and resulted in some remarkable impacts: